NorthernMan54/unifi-cam-proxy-kinda/EVENTSMARTDETECT_PROTOCOL_NOTES.md

 }
 ```

-- `messageId`: monotonically increasing per-connection counter across **all** message types (not just smart-detect) — increment a single counter in the emulator, don't scope it per-function.
+- `messageId`: monotonically increasing per-connection counter across **all** message types (not just smart-detect) — increment a single counter in the emulator, don't scope it per-function. **Confirmed (2026-07-21 capture) this counter is also shared across the loiter and zone subsystems described in Section 11** — they are not independently numbered.
 - `timeStamp` is set fractionally *after* `payload.clockWall` (tens of ms later) — i.e. it's stamped at send time, not detection time.
-Fine to set at emit time.
+Fine to set at emit time. **Exception:** the terminal `leave` message can be held significantly longer before transmission — see Section 11.6.
 - `responseExpected: false`, `inResponseTo: 0` for all observed smart-detect pushes — this is fire-and-forget telemetry, not a request/response pair.

 ## 3. Architectural layers: Motion events vs. object tracking vs. EventSmartDetect